What is business process design?

 Business Process Improvement (BPI) and Business Process Management (BPM) are two ways to do this.

 As the name implies, BPI is all about improving an existing process.
 It involves examining the current flow and seeing if there’s any room for improvement.
 For example, you might be able to automate some tasks thanks to new software.
-Or perhaps you can eliminate a step that’s not needed.
+Or perhaps you can eliminate a step that’s no longer needed.
+Think of it like a periodic spring-clean — a focused effort to make a process better.

 Business process design is all about delivering value to the client and ensuring profit (or reach) for the organization.
-Here are some basic principles to follow when creating your diagram.
+Here are some basic principles to keep in mind when creating your process.

 1. Add value for the customer